-We centrally record our ESG engagement meetings.
+We record our ESG engagement meetings, including the objectives of the meeting, attendees, minutes, and the outcomes and key issues discussed.
 We use this information to monitor and track company improvements, and to report progress to our investment teams and clients.
-Our investment teams also maintain a high degree of contact with investee companies, meeting with them on multiple occasions throughout the year to discuss strategy, performance (both financial and non-financial), risk profile, capital structure and other material factors, where necessary.
-These financial meetings might include discussions of ESG issues and are recorded by each investment team.
+Our investment teams also maintain a high degree of contact with investee companies, often meeting with them on multiple occasions throughout the year to discuss strategy, performance (both financial and non-financial), risk profile, capital structure and other material factors.
+These financial meetings regularly include discussions of ESG issues and are recorded by each investment team.